Overview

 MAIL FROM not verifying

-10 - Add both MX and TXT records for the
+Make sure you added both the MX and TXT records for the

 Domain stuck in Pending status